UXDProtocol/uxd-program/README.md

 }
 ```

-Each `Depository` is used to `mint()` and `redeem()` UXD with a specific collateral mint, and to do so each instantiate a Mango PDA that is used to deposit/withdraw collateral to mango and open/close short perp.
+Each `Depository` is used to `mint()` and `redeem()` Redeemables with a specific collateral mint, and to do so each instantiate a Mango PDA that is used to deposit/withdraw collateral to mango and open/close short perp.

 ## Admin instructions